marionleborgne/cloudbrain/README.md

 ## Run the tests
 ```
 python setup.py test

 ```

+## Examples
+See `README.md` in `cloudbrain/examples` for more information about how to use and chain CloudBrain modules.

 ## More docs
 For more details on to setup and use CloudBrain, refer to the [wiki](https://github.com/cloudbrain/cloudbrain/wiki).